REMeyer/astropy/README.rst

 .. image:: https://img.shields.io/pypi/v/astropy.svg
     :target: https://pypi.python.org/pypi/astropy

+*This is a reverted version of astropy for the WIFIS Python 2.7 Pipeline.
+This version has been modified to fix an issue with the iers module that is necessary for barycentric corrections*

 Astropy (http://www.astropy.org) is a package intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.